jonhavbra87/workflow-ca/README.md

 - Fork the project repository to your GitHub account.
 - Create a new branch called workflow.
-- Configure the project with eslint, prettier and commit hooks.
+- Configure the project with ESLint, prettier and commit hooks.
 - Configure the project with GitHub Actions for build/deploy if required.
 - Record any bugs found during this process in the Issues tab.
 - Configure the project for Jest and Cypress.
 - Create tests to cover the required test cases.
-- Create a Pull Request from workflow into the default branch.
+- Create a Pull Request from the workflow branch into the default branch.
 - Request a review from your peers to help improve your submission.
 - Make any final changes based on this feedback.
 - Submit a link to the Open Pull Request on Moodle.